Canadian Indicators for the United Nations Convention on the Rights of Persons with Disabilities (CRPD)

 This report provides indicators for selected articles of the United Nations Convention on the Rights of Persons with Disabilities' (CRPD).
 These indicators are based on Canadian data.

 Canada ratified the CRPD on March 11, 2010.
 The CRPD is an international human rights treaty.
-It is aimed at protecting the rights and dignity of persons with disabilities without discrimination and on an equal basis with others.
-The CPRD requires all parties to the convention to promote and make sure persons with disabilities enjoy full human rights.
-This includes full equality under the law.
+It is aimed at promoting and protecting the rights, freedoms, and dignity of persons with disabilities to ensure their full participation in society on an equal basis with others.
+The CPRD requires all parties to the convention to make sure persons with disabilities enjoy full human rights and fundamental freedoms without any discrimination on the basis of disability.
+This includes implementing laws, policies, and programs that guarantee equal recognition before the law and equal protection under it.

 Employment and Social Development Canada (ESDC) has prepared this report.
-Data from Statistics Canada forms the basis for the indicators.
-It includes data from the Canadian Survey on Disability (CSD) and other surveys.
-As new data becomes available, we will add more indicators or update existing indicators.
+Data from Statistics Canada form the basis for the indicators, including data from the Canadian Survey on Disability (CSD) and other surveys.
+As new data becomes available, existing indicators will be updated or new indicators will be added.
 The report includes indicators for the following articles:

 General notes

-In accordance with the Treasury Board of Canada Secretariat's Policy Direction to Modernize the Government of Canada's Sex and Gender Information Practices (2018), Statistics Canada has indicated that beginning in 2021 the gender variable is expected to be used by default in most census standard data tables and analyses.
-In order to conform with this change, the indicators based on data from the most recent surveys (which included a gender variable) report the results by "Gender" rather than "Sex".
+In 2018, the Treasury Board of Canada Secretariat and the Department of Justice Canada made recommendations for modernizing the Government of Canada's sex and gender information practices.
+Accordingly, Statistics Canada has indicated that beginning in 2021 the gender variable is expected to be used by default in most census standard data tables and analyses.
+In order to conform with this change, the indicators based on data from more recent surveys (which included a gender variable) report the results by "gender" rather than "sex".

-Rounding: For the sake of simplicity, the reported estimates were rounded to the nearest whole percentage.
+Rounding: For the sake of simplicity, most reported estimates were rounded to the nearest whole percentage.
 This provides a broad perspective on persons with disabilities.

-Disability Screening Questions (DSQ): The survey data used to develop the indicators in this report relies on the DSQ to identify persons with disabilities.
+Disability Screening Questions (DSQ): The survey data used to develop the indicators in this report rely on the DSQ to identify persons with disabilities.
 Analysts developed these questions between 2010 and 2012.
-The questions provide a measure of disability based on the social model of disability which includes activity limitations to identify a disability.
+The questions provide a measure of disability based on the social model of disability which takes into account the interaction between a person’s functional difficulties and the barriers they face in daily life resulting in activity limitations.
 The social model of disability recognizes:

 Target populations for data sources used in this report: